SalomePlatform/shaper/doc/gui/Introduction.rst

 *Select result* and *Select parent feature* pop-up menu commands help to navigate along Tree View.

-Feature together with its result can be deleted using *Delete* pop-up menu command.
+A feature and its result can be deleted using *Delete* pop-up menu command.

-Note that all features using removed feature and their results will be removed simultaneously.
+Note that all features using the removed feature and their results will be removed simultaneously.

-**Delete feature** dialog box shows list of features to be removed.
+**Delete feature** dialog box shows the list of features to be removed.
 After confirmation by click **Yes** button all these features are removed.

 .. image:: images/delete_feature.png